What Are Natural Diuretics? 8 Herbs, Supplements, And Drinks To Know

 Natural Diuretic Juice For Bloat & Water Retention

-- green tea or coconut water or water (depending on sweetness)
+- Green tea, coconut water, or water (depending on sweetness and preference)

 - Start with about 1/2 cup of liquid, add more if the mixture is not blending

 - Add everything in a high-speed blender and blend until smooth